DIPSAS/DIPS-RetinaIntegration-IG/docs/ValueSet-tiltaksstatus-forrigeUndersokelse-vs.md

       ]
     }
   ],
-  "description" : "Valueset describing next step in the screening process after grading.
+  "description" : "Next step for this patient is a new examination.
 (3000-series)", "compose" : {
     "include" : [
       {